 - chronic pressure and failure lead to decreased productivity and effectiveness

 - self-criticism, self-blame, decreased self-esteem; possibly anxiety, depression

 - think they will do better if they just try harder next time, and this repeats the cycle

-Common psychological tests used by psychologists to assess perfectionism are the Frost Multidimensional Perfectionism Scale and the Hewitt and Flett Multidimensional Perfectionism Scale.
-Psychology Today has an online 46-question perfectionism test that gives a brief summary of results for free.
+Psychology Today has a 46-question test that gives a brief summary of results for free.
 I took it, and it said I had a “healthy” level of perfectionism (although it wasn’t clear what the alternatives were).
 It pointed out that the standards I apply to myself are variable depending on the situation.
 There was also a very interesting observation: